We strive to be active members of our local community.

 We respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

 Sprouting Knowledge is dedicated to providing rich playful opportunities for children and their families to connect to nature.
-I strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.
+We strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.

 We seek to be an organization that inspires families to connect more deeply to the natural world and thus care for it as they would their children.

-I believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
-I strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.
+We believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
+We strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.

-I firmly believe we are stewards of the land where we work and play.
-It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways; To give back to the land and our community in ways which show our gratitude.
+We firmly believe we are stewards of the land where we work and play.
+It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways, to give back to the land and our community in ways which show our gratitude.

 “Unless we are willing to encourage our children to reconnect with and appreciate the natural world, we can’t expect them to help protect and care for it.”~ David Suzuki

 * This website is full of links and snippets of articles regarding the research, studies and articles that guide and influence my work.